mautic/user-documentation/docs/contributing/Contributing.rst

 When you fork the Mautic user documentation repository, the repository includes the following files and folders:

-- **`README.md`** file introduces and describes the repository, but does not contain any product documentation.
+- **README.md** file introduces and describes the repository, but does not contain any product documentation.
-- **`docs`** folder contains folders for each section in the Mautic user guide.
+- **docs** folder contains folders for each section in the Mautic user guide.
-- **`docs/links`** folder contains a file for each external link used in this repository
+- **docs/links** folder contains a file for each external link used in this repository

 Reading the Style Guide
 ***********************

-We encourage you to read the [Mautic Style Guide][style guide] for submitting content with a consistent tone, voice, and messaging across the Mautic user documentation.
+We encourage you to read the :doc:`/contributing/mautic_style_guide` for submitting content with a consistent tone, voice, and messaging across the Mautic user documentation.
 You can find the Mautic Style Guide [here][style guide].

 Finding an Issue
 ****************

-You can familiarize yourself with the Mautic contribution process by reviewing the list of **`good first issues`**, earmarked for new contributors on the :xref:`Mautic Docs issues` section.
+You can familiarize yourself with the Mautic contribution process by reviewing the list of **good first issues**, earmarked for new contributors on the :xref:`Mautic Docs issues` section.
 These issues have a relatively limited scope.

 After you have selected an issue on the [Mautic Documentation Issues][doc-issues] page, follow the below steps:
  1. Add a comment indicating that you would like to own the ticket.
 This is to avoid conflicts with others also working on the issue.